WKHAllen/linkedhashmap/README.md

 # C Linked Hashmap

-A linked hashmap implementation for the C programming language.
+A C implementation of a hash map that remembers insertion order.